 The Board has adopted a board mandate outlining its responsibilities and defining its duties.
-The Board has four committees: the Audit Committee, the Compensation Committee, the Corporate Governance and Nominating Committee, and the Technical Committee.
+The Board has three committees: the Audit Committee, the Compensation, Governance and Nominating Committee, and the SHEA and Technical Committee.
 Each Committee has a committee charter, which outlines the committee's mandate, procedures for calling a meeting, and provides access to outside resources.